 - First the semen is collected from males through artificial insemination methods

 - Technicians make certain the semen contains sperm of sufficient quality and quantity to survive freezing and thawing with enough viable sperm to complete conception

 - Semen is examined in the laboratory for foreign material and quality.
 Quality is determined by the number of sperm per millimeter of semen, how active sperm are (motility) and the shape of the sperm

 - Semen is preserved by storing it in tanks of liquid nitrogen at a temperature of -320 degrees F or below

 - At the time of insemination the semen containing the sperm is thawed, the technician then injects the semen into the female reproductive tract.
 This requires a degree of skill.

-Artificial Insemination in Different Species
+Use of AI in Different Livestock Species

 Merck Veterinary Manual gives a good overview of AI and reproductive technologies in many species: